 Make sure to have both summer and winter clothes, especially when you are traveling during March and April.
 At the same time of the year, you can enjoy a beautiful sunny day with 37 °C in Death Valley National Park and be under the snow in Bryce Canyon National Park.

-9. Make a plan but stay flexible
+9. Make a Plan, but Stay Flexible

-You want to see a lot of places but don’t make a too tight schedule, you’ll need freedom during this trip.
+You want to see a lot of places but don’t make a too tight schedule, international travelers need freedom during this trip.
 You can write down spot you want to visit and create a route but you have to know that plans can change every day!
 Maybe you’ll not have enough time to visit what you planned at the beginning but you’ll see other places you didn’t expect to as well.
 Unexpected spots are always the best part of the trip.

-10. Accessories to have?
+10. Accessories to Have?